 Not the color green, but the symbol.
 Composting is very eco-friendly.
 It keeps some waste out of the landfills, and reduces emissions.
 Talk about reducing your carbon footprint!

 How to compost

 Composting involves combining brown materials, green materials, moisture, and heat.
 The ratios of green to brown matter are really important.
-Most experts recommend a ratio of 2 parts green to 1 part brown.
+Most experts recommend a ratio of 25-30 parts brown (carbon) to 1 part green (nitrogen).

 If you have too much green and not enough brown, your compost will stink.
 On the other hand, if you have too much brown matter and not enough green, it will take a long, long time to decompose.

 Decide on your setup.

 If you want a small amount of compost, a compost tumbler is a great investment.
 Tumblers make it so easy to turn and aerate your compost.
 Here is a good article on making a DIY compost tumbler.